FailAcademy/learning/wdp-vancouver/_slides/week-03/01-gulp.md

 **Syntax Note:**

-When requiring node modules at the top, that the syntax can be comma seperated variable declaration (as seen in example) or each module as it's own statement (const statement with semi colon after each).
+When requiring node modules at the top, the syntax can be comma seperated variable declaration (as seen in example), or each module as its own statement (const statement with semi colon after each).

 Different plugin docs write it different and students tend to get confused.